cirosantilli/linux-cheat/index.md

 normally, all files in the `a.conf.d` dir will be sourced as if they wre inside `a.conf`

+# signals

+Signals are an ANSI C concept, with extensions by POSIX and Linux.

+Aspects which are defined to ANSI C or POSIX shall not be convered here.

+Get a list of all signals the system supports:

+    kill -l

 [lsb]: http://www.linuxfoundation.org/collaborate/workgroups/lsb/download
 [linux foundation]: http://www.linuxfoundation.org/